nickware44/DeepBCI/README.md

 ```
 python pynfb/main.py
 ```
-If you need to use NFB Lab without a console, or run it from anywhere and distribute it, the best option is to freeze it into an executable.
+If you need to use DeepBCI without a console, or run it from anywhere and distribute it, the best option is to freeze it into an executable.

 ### Freezing
-NFB supports building as an executable, using the `pyinstaller` module.
-To use it, first install nfb with `freeze` addon:
+DeepBCI supports building as an executable, using the `pyinstaller` module.
+To use it, first install DeepBCI with `freeze` addon:
 ```
 pip install -e .[freeze]
 ```